edgedb/edgedb/docs/intro/branches.rst

 EdgeDB's branches make it easy to prototype app features that impact your database schema, even in cases where those features are never released.
-You can create a branch in your EdgeDB database that corresponds to a feature branch in your VCS.
+You can create a branch in your Gel database that corresponds to a feature branch in your VCS.
 When you're done, either :ref:`merge <ref_cli_edgedb_branch_merge>` that branch into your main branch or :ref:`drop <ref_cli_edgedb_branch_drop>` it leaving your original schema intact.